DawnDJ/CASA0018_Assignment2/README.md

 ## Experiments
 To identify the most suitable model for real‑time mobile recognition of three reptile species (Adder, Grass Snake, Slow Worm) plus an ‘Unknown’ background class, we conducted six systematic experiments.
 Table 1 summarises the configuration and performance of each experiment.
 Validation accuracy is the final epoch accuracy on the held‑out validation set (20% of training data).
 Test accuracy is from the separate test set (20% of total data, never seen during training).
-On‑device metrics (RAM, Flash, inference time) were measured using the EON compiler (RAM‑optimised) targeting a mobile phone.
+On‑device metrics (RAM, Flash, inference time) were measured using the EON compiler targeting a mobile phone.

 Experiment 1 (Baseline).
 We started with the lightest possible model: MobileNetV1, 96×96, alpha=0.25, trained for 20 epochs.
 The validation accuracy reached 57.7%, but the test accuracy was only 12.5% – a clear sign of severe overfitting.
 The loss curves showed that validation loss did not decrease after the first few epochs.
 This suggested that 20 epochs were insufficient for the model to generalise.